-- the student is absent from an in-class or examination task without a valid illness/misadventure. - a task is submitted more than two days after the due date without a valid illness/misadventure. - there is sufficient evidence of malpractice. - there is sufficient evidence of breaching school examination rules. - there is sufficient evidence of a non-serious attempt.
+- the student is absent from an in-class or examination task without a valid illness/misadventure. - a task is submitted more than two days after the due date without a valid illness/misadventure. - malpractice is suspected without sufficient evidence of proof of own work provided by the student. - there is sufficient evidence of breaching school examination rules. - there is sufficient evidence of a non-serious attempt.
 Any non-serious attempts will be referred to the Head Teacher and Deputy Principal for review.